BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Conclusion

 \section{Conclusion}

-In this paper, we introduced BadGraph, a backdoor attack against text-guided graph generation latent diffusion model that jointly poisons prompts and graphs to induce dual behaviors on backdoored model: clean text prompts yield near-benign outputs, while triggered prompts reliably embed an attacker-specified target subgraph (high ASR).
+In this paper, we introduced BadGraph, a backdoor attack against a text-guided graph generation latent diffusion model that jointly poisons prompts and graphs to induce dual behaviors on the backdoored model: clean text prompts yield near-benign outputs, while triggered prompts produce an attacker-specified target subgraph with high probability (high ASR).
 Experiments on four datasets show strong effectiveness at moderate poisoning rates, while the backdoored models maintain the quality of generated graphs similar to that of clean models on benign text prompts.
-Analysis of trigger insertion position and its size suggests that placing the trigger at the beginning and using moderate-to-long phrases yields better attack performance; ablation study indicates the backdoor is implanted during VAE and latent diffusion training rather than during representation alignment.
+Analysis of trigger insertion position and its size suggests that placing the trigger at the beginning and using moderate-to-long phrases yields better attack performance; the ablation study indicates the backdoor is injected during VAE and latent diffusion training rather than during representation alignment.
 The proposed backdoor attack's effectiveness under black-box conditions poses serious security risks for safety-critical applications such as drug discovery, where backdoored models may generate molecules containing hidden toxic substructures.
-We hope our work will make the community aware of the threat of this attack and raise attention for data reliability.
+We hope our work will make the community aware of the threat of this attack and raise attention to data reliability.
 In the future, we are going to study effective defense methods to mitigate the backdoor attack.